howardisaacson/Intro-to-Astro2024/Week5_CV_Latex_Overleaf_website/CV_guidelines.md

 *2. Look at other CV's for examples.* Go onto websites of people in your field and look at their CV's (see this week's README for examples).
 This can give you ideas for what categories to use and what a good CV can look like.

+*3. Tailor to your career stage.* Undergraduates: major, grades/GPA, honors, universities, research programs, internships, awards, conferences/talks/posters.
+Graduate Students: + publications.
+Postdocs: + more publications, evidence for independent research.
+Faculty: + student supervision, grant, proposals, committee, outreach, management skills.

-*3. Put your best accomplishments at the top!* Most of the time education and research are the first categories in a CV, but after that it is more open-ended.
+*4. Put your best accomplishments at the top!* Most of the time education and research are the first categories in a CV, but after that it is more open-ended.
 If you are particularly proud of your teaching experience or awards, don't be afraid to put that where the reader can see it.
+Employers may have limited time to review your CV, so ensure your most impressive accomplishments are easily visible.

+*5. Customize for each application.* : Whenever possible, tailor your CV to align with the specific institute you are applying.
+Is it a observing or theoretical focused institute?
+What qualities and skills are they seeking in applicants?

+*6. Seek feedback.* Have a friend/advisor/mentor review your essays (CV, statements, cover letters, websites).
+Their feedback can offer different perspectives, often valuable.

+*7. Remember, your CV is not everything.* It is okay to be unique.
+It is ok to have non-traditional background.
+It is ok to have failures.
+After reviewing others' CVs, reflect on your own accomplishments.
+If you have a strong list, great and congrats!
+If not, understand that career paths vary widely.
+Stay open-minded, have a growth mindset, and keep exploring opportunities.
+If you find a promising path, pursue it diligently and strive for excellence - it will pay off in the long run.